rpoleski/MulensModel/developers_board.md

   * _example 8 corrections - PSBL, not PSPL; clarify removing the anomaly_
   * _Event Arguments docstring_
   * make sure that website shows correct version of MM
+  * note that we're not checking for negative source or blending flux
 * Effects:
   * **Binary source - see documents/binary\_source\_notes.md**:
     * finish use cases